 Answer questions that get progressively harder.
 This study mode creates a personalized study sequence based on your familiarity with the content and helps you master everything you need to know.

 In Learn mode, Quizlet Plus subscribers can get help from the Quizlet Learning Assistant with custom study paths, keep track of their Progress, and use smart grading to focus on concepts instead of rote memorization.
 Find out more about how you can study with the Quizlet Learning Assistant.

 See how you might perform on a test by quizzing yourself with different question types.

 Race against the clock to match terms and definitions as quickly as you can.

-Teachers can challenge students with our classroom game, Quizlet Live!
+Teachers can challenge students with our classic classroom game, Quizlet Live!
 Players work in teams to correctly match terms and definitions.
-You can play Quizlet Live in teams mode or individuals mode.
+You can play Classic Live in teams mode or individuals mode.